 BUYING AND COLORING

-The base material in the ballast is crushed walnut shells, size 0.018-0.04 inches for an HO-scale layout.
-Purchase them from gun and ammunition shops.
+The base material in the ballast is crushed walnut shells, size 0.018–0.04 inches for an HO-scale layout.
+You can purchase them from gun and ammunition shops.
 The first color Martin demonstrates is gray to go with concrete ties.
-In addition to the walnut shells, you need pigments, which can be bought in a DIY or paint store.
-Put the crushed shells in a plastic container and add pigments.
+In addition to the walnut shells, you will need pigments, which can be bought in a DIY or paint store.
+He shows how to put the crushed shells in a plastic container and add pigments.
 For gray, Martin uses gray and white pigments.
-Cover and shake the container.
+He then covers and shakes the container.
 The walnut shells absorb the pigments’ color.

 To bond the color pigment to the shells, spread the shells on a cloth or paper towel.
 Mix water and isopropanol in a sprayer and spray the ballast.
 Mix the ballast on the towel and leave it to dry.